• Art magazine

 A little earlier, the “Man of Letters” simply the learned man, because until the 18th century one spoke of the res publica litteraria (literary), the “Republic of the scholars”, an expression that included the entire international science company, in English the “Republic of Letters”.

-This Res Publica Literaria included all scientifically published ones who were in lively exchange by letter, the only medium available at the time.
+This Res Publica Literaria included all scientifically published ones who stood in a lively exchange by letter, the only medium available at the time.
 With which we would be back with the Litterae, the scholarly letters that could be written from everyone at the time without reputation who knew a lot - at that time teachers and learners lived in a republic of the equalists who were delimited from the usual form of government of the standing monarchy through their subject.

 This elite, limited to people with high education, Res Publica Literaria slowly dissolved when printed works were increasingly widespread.
 The general availability quickly put an end to the restriction to scholar content, with the content the importance of the term literature also changed fundamentally.